Sam Taylor in his book “Riccall: a Village History” looks at the 1901 Census to illustrate the impact of the coming of the railway on village life.

 shopkeeper tailor timber merchant wheelwright

-The river was no longer important to the economy of the village, The railway had usurped its major functions so the wharfingers had disappeared from the census, so had the fisherman.
+The river was no longer important to the economy of the village, The railway had usurped its major functions so the wharfingers had disappeared from the census, as had the fisherman.